thomas-westfall/labs-136/lab_10/README.md

-Tasks A and B took the entire class time on 4/30/18
+Tasks A and B took the entire class time on 4/30/18.
+The rest of the lab took another two hours over the course of the weekend, ending on 5/6/18.